 TEN RULES FOR A SUCCESSFUL EXPERIENCE

-- Consistency is key: estimate to meet once a month or a total of 12 hours from January through December.
+- Consistency is key: estimate to meet once a month or a total of 9 hours.

 - Meeting approach can vary: in-person is always best, but when that is not possible; phone, skype, google hangout, etc.

 - Provide 24 hour notice: change of schedule happens, be sure to notify your mentor/mentee as soon as possible when you have to cancel or reschedule.

 - Preparation is critical: if you’ve agreed to do some assignment between meetings, have it completed.

 - Talk it out: if there is a problem or something doesn’t feel right to one of you, talk about it — even if it isn’t easy.
 Don’t avoid facing a problem – deal with it together.
 Please reach out to your committee contact if you need further assistance.

 - Establish goals: share your intent for participating in this program and what you would like to gain from the experience, then work together to determine how best to achieve it.
 Then, ensure to set aside time (and/or sessions) to evaluate your progress.

 - Be respectful: recognize that you are two different people and learn from each other – value the ways you’re alike and different.